lightbend/fdp-sample-applications/README-DEVELOPERS.md

 # KillrWeather - Developers

+These instructions describe how to build KillrWeather and deploy it yourself.

 ## Build the code

 We recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) for managing and building the code.
 The project is organized as several modules: